nerdlab53/storm-experiments/readme.md

 [Paper & OpenReview](https://openreview.net/forum?id=WxnrX42rnS), you may find some useful discussion there.

-This repo contains an implementation of STORM.
+This repo contains an implementation of STORM. **NOTE** : Please read [changes.md](./changes.md) to see details about novelty detection and progressive masking implementation.

 Following the **Training and Evaluating Instructions** to reproduce the main results presented in our paper.
 One may also find **Additional Useful Information** useful when debugging and observing intermediate results.
 To reproduce the speed metrics mentioned in the paper, please see **Reproducing Speed Metrics**.